ferraric/Computational-Intelligence-Lab-2020/README.md

 #### Google Natural Language API

-Note that one needs a google cloud account and credits to use this service.
-Make sure you set the variable GOOGLE_ to point to the json file containing your account credentials.
+Note that one needs a Google cloud account and credits to use this service.
+Make sure you set the variable GOOGLE_APPLICATION_CREDENTIALS to point to the json file containing your account credentials.

 ```export GOOGLE_APPLICATION_CREDENTIALS=path-to-your-account-credentials.json```
 ```python baselines/google_nlp_api.py -c configs/google_nlp_api.json```